Land Reform Movement: Mass killings of landlords

 Victims were targeted based on their social class rather than their ethnicity; the neologism classicide is used to describe the killings.
 Class-motivated mass murder continued almost throughout the 30 years of social and economic transformation in Maoist China, and by the end of the reforms, the landlord class had largely been eliminated from mainland China or it had fled to Taiwan.

 Mao's 1927 "Report on an Investigation of the Peasant Movement in Hunan" addressed CCP members who were concerned with violence by the peasants against landlords, arguing that these concerns were a tool for continuing the oppression of the peasants.
 In this context, Mao coined his famous comment that "revolution is not a dinner party."
 Mao wrote in response to objections to violence:

 It is fine.
 It is not "terrible" at all.
 It is anything but "terrible." ...
 "It's terrible!" is a theory for combatting the rise of the peasants in the interests of the landlords; it is a theory of the landlord class for preserving the old feudal order and obstructing the establishment of the new democratic order; it is a counterrevolutionary theory.

 The CCP's tolerance of, encouragement of, or efforts to restrain, violence by peasants against landlords in the course of the land reform movement varied over time and location.
-Its directions were not always followed, and as late as the final rounds of land reform in the early 1950s, the future reformer Hu Yaobang had to explain that the call to "annihilate" the landlord class meant taking landlord property not landlord lives.
+Its directions were not always followed, and as late as the final rounds of land reform in the early 1950s, the future reformer Hu Yaobang had to explain that the call to "annihilate" the landlord class meant seizing landlord property rather than killing landlords themselves.

 There were reports of policies that required the public execution of at least one landlord, and usually several, in virtually every village.
-An official reported 180 to 190 thousand landlords were executed in the Guangxi province alone, in addition, a Catholic school teacher reported 2.5% of his village was executed.
+An official reported 180,000-190,000 landlords were executed in the Guangxi province alone, in addition, a Catholic school teacher reported 2.5% of his village was executed.
 Some condemned as landlords were buried alive, dismembered, strangled, or shot.
 In many villages, landlords' women were "redistributed" as concubines or daughters for peasants or pressured into marrying their husband's persecutors.